Table of Contents

 And avoid potential conflict that can be caused by such a move, the Australian Track & Field Coaches Association recommends that:

-However, athletes and parents should be wary of coaches who “put down” an athlete’s current coach or indicate that they would be a better coach for the athlete.
+- However, athletes and parents should be wary of coaches who “put down” an athlete’s current coach or indicate that they would be a better coach.

 “TIP: Don’t use a coach that slams other coaches.
 Great coaches are busy coaches, and busy coaches don’t have the time to bother themselves with gossip and put-downs.”

-3. If a coach/athlete relationship comes to an end, the coach should ensure that the parting is conducted amicably and with dignity.
+3. If a coach/athlete relationship ends, the coach should ensure that the parting is conducted amicably and with dignity.

 4. When an athlete/parent enters into discussions with another coach to establish a new coach-athlete relationship, the athlete/parent should advise the current coach of their intentions.

 - This is rarely done well, if at all.

 - I understand how confronting and difficult it can be for athletes or parents to raise such a topic with a coach.

 - It is often not the news that a coach wants to hear.